 - Conjoined Joined together, usually used to describe two or more portraits, one behind the other.

-- Commemorative A coin struck specially to commemorate a particular person or event.
+- Commemorative A coin struck especially to commemorate a particular person or event.
 Originally most commemorative coins were issued for circulation; nowadays many commemorative coins are produced to sell to collectors.

 - Copper A metallic element.
 Since ancient times, it was one of the three main metals used for coins, along with gold and silver.
 It is also used in alloys of both gold and silver, to improve their working properties and their durability.
 Copper is also used with other base metals to form other alloys, such as bronze and brass, used for coins.
 Many "copper" coins issued during the past two centuries were actually made of bronze.
 Recently many "copper" coins have been made of copper plated steel.